Classical Guitar

 Tárrega: Lágrima (3rd part)

 Not many people seem to know that Francisco Tárrega wrote a 3rd part to Lágrima.
-I found it decades ago, and I don’t now remember where: it was most likely in the old B.M.G.
-(Banjo-Mandolin-Guitar) magazine, recently revived by Clem Vickery.
+I found it decades ago, in the old B.M.G.
+(Banjo • Mandolin • Guitar) magazine (specifically, it was, along with an accompanying article by Jack Whitfield, on p.
+198 of the April 1960 edition).

 Here it is.